-North and East neighbors joined with community group Faith in Action for a peace walk Friday night to address growing frustration with human trafficking in their neighborhood.
+North and East neighbors joined with the community group Faith in Action for a peace walk Friday night to address growing frustration with human trafficking in their neighborhood.

 The gathering included members of the neighborhood along with neighborhood council president Jan Mignone, District 6 city council representative Claudia Jimenez, District 2 city council representative Melvin Willis, Michelle Milam, Richmond Police Department Crime Prevention Specialist, and Sam Vaughn, Deputy Director of Community Services at the Office of Neighborhood Safety.